 Capterra summarises Zanda as "a complete practice management platform" offering appointment management, online bookings, automated SMS & email reminders, invoicing, note templates, optional AI-powered transcription and clinical notes, telehealth, and more.

-Today we'll check whether the name change has affected the platform's functionality and cost.
-Let’s start with the main features.
+Today we'll check whether this platform delivers on its promises in 2026.
+Let's start with the main features.

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.